If you think that using websites for lead generation is for other businesses but not yours, consider GHT Limited.

 “If I had attained their approval to be included on the website right away, the process would have moved much faster,” she says.

-- Ask for help.
+Ask for help.
 “I tried to do content first and then images,” she confesses.
 “I wanted to be in control, and that was a mistake.
-I finally pulled in another member of the marketing team who focuses on images and technology to support me.
+I finally pulled in another marketing team member who focuses on images and technology to support me.
 I wish I had used him from the beginning.
 If content and images had been sourced and developed simultaneously, the process would have been smoother.”

 “The focus of my coworkers is to produce billable work for their clients, not provide marketing material for me,” says Kelly.